GDPR Data Processing Addendum

 5.1 General Consent.
 Customer agrees that Lever may engage third-party Sub-processors in connection with the provision of Services, subject to compliance with the requirements below.
 As a condition to permitting a Sub-processor to Process Customer Data, Lever will enter into a written agreement with each Sub-processor containing data protection obligations that provide at least the same level of protection for Customer Data as those in this DPA, to the extent applicable to the nature of the Services provided by such Sub-processor.
 Lever will provide copies of any Sub-processor agreements to Customer pursuant only upon reasonable request by Customer.

 5.2 Current Sub-processor List.
-Customer acknowledges and agrees that Lever may engage its current Sub-processors listed in the chart below.
+Customer acknowledges and agrees that Lever may engage its current Sub-processors listed here.

 5.3 Written Notice Via Mailing List.
 Lever will provide Customer with notice (“New Sub-processor Notice”) of the addition of any new Sub-processor to the Sub- processor List at any time during the term of the Agreement.
 Lever will provide Customer with additional information about any Sub-processor on the Sub-processor List that Customer may reasonably request upon receipt of a New Sub-processor Notice